Tax in Armenia

 Who is the Armenian tax authority?

-Armenia's State Revenue Committee (SRC, Petakan ekamutneri komite) under the Government of Armenia is the tax and customs authority.
-Filings flow through e-Filing electronic services.
-CPA Armenia regulated by Chamber of Auditors is principal credentialed profession.
+Armenia's State Revenue Committee (SRC, Petakan Ekamutneri Komite) under the Government of Armenia is the tax and customs authority.
+Filings flow through the SRC e-Filing electronic services portal.
+The principal credentialed profession is the Patentavor Hashvapah (Authorized Accountant), regulated by the Chamber of Accountants and Auditors of Armenia (CAAA).

 When is the Armenian annual return due?